clarinsi/cordex/README.md

 Default value `False`.
 When this is `True`, results, where structure components are not in the same order as in structure definition files, will be ignored.

 #### lookup_lexicon
 Default value `None`.
 Path to lookup lexicon.
-Lexicon is used to improved representations when JOS system is used.
+Lexicon is used to improve representations when JOS system is used.
 Value `None` indicates that we are not using lookup lexicon.

 #### lookup_api
 Default value `False`.
 When this is `True`, program will use api to improve representations when JOS system is used.
 Lookup lexicon will be ignored in this case.